When we talk about wild horses and burros on public lands one of the key subjects that arises is “availability of forage.”

 The wild horses that live in the Pancake Complex represent an example of the mess the vast majority of wild horses in the U.S. are struggling to exist within.
 We present this series of articles on Pancake so you can get to know the area better as the court case moves forward and so that you can learn more about the layers of bureaucracy that lead to habitat loss, fragmentation and the scapegoating of wild horses and burros.

 The first article remembers the death of the colt on the first day of the Pancake roundup, 1-year ago, and looks at how BLM record keeping is missing and manipulated… even when it comes to recording deaths during removals. (click HERE) The first article is important because of the subject matter (deaths) and because it points to the way the BLM documents, discloses and appears to manipulate information to suit an agenda.
+(We are working on a piece that shows how mining impacts the area without any thought to how they impact wild horses.)

 This might seem like a long article, but it is worth the time to read.
 When talking about private livestock on public lands always keep in mind that only about 3% of meat utilized in industry comes from all of public lands livestock and that the number of people actually employed in these industries is low (example: one casino in Vegas can employ more people than the entire agriculture industry in the state of Nevada).